westmcmillen/TaskTracker/README.md

 5. status: varchar
 6. important: bool

+The server should be run on port 5432

 ## Run

 In the root folder, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.